apache/submarine/README.md

 What to know more about what's coming for Submarine?
 Please check the roadmap out: https://cwiki.apache.org/confluence/display/SUBMARINE/Roadmap

+## Changelog

+From [here](https://submarine.apache.org/versions/), you can know the changelog and the issue tracker of different version of Apache Submarine.

 ## Resources

 [Apache submarine: a unified machine learning platform made simple](https://dl.acm.org/doi/abs/10.1145/3517207.3526984) at EuroMLSys '22